Learn Cypriot Greek digitally.

 Cyprusays® was founded by Effie Athanassiou, an Australian-born Greek-Cypriot with a background in advertising, creative leadership, and a deep connection to her heritage.
 Motivated by the lack of accessible tools to learn Cypriot Greek, she created Cyprusays® to preserve the dialect through a modern, mobile-first platform.
 And so she could learn Cypriot Greek herself.
 She is joined by her husband and business partner, Costas Athanassiou, who brings commercial insight and a shared passion for celebrating and sustaining Greek and Cypriot culture.

-Meet our academic team
+Meet our academic & tech team

 • Spyros Armostis